byte-physics/matrixfilereader/Readme-Compilation.txt

 Requirements:
 - Visual Studio 2005 (it is not advised to try a different version.
 If you have to switch you need a different Vernissage SDK)
 - Windows XP SP2 or later
-- Vernissage 2.0 SDK (at least the T10 preview version, included)
+- Vernissage 2.0 and the corresponding SDK (at least the T10 preview version)
-- XOP Toolkit 6 (included)
+- XOP Toolkit 6
-- Igor 6.20 or later
+- Igor 6.2.1 or later

 Various Hints:
 - Always compile the "Release" version.
 The "Debug" version can not be used with the Vernissage DLLs.